Managing detailed hardware inventory

 - Verify deployment of approved hardware upgrades

 BMC Network Automation captures the current hardware inventory each time it takes a configuration snapshot.
 BMC Network Automation compares the new hardware inventory to the current hardware inventory.
 BMC Network Automation detects changes to the device's hardware entities (name, description, product identifier, version identifier, serial number), memory and file system flash.
 When there is a change, BMC Network Automation updates the device's current inventory and archives the previous hardware inventory.
 The administrator defines how many hardware changes are stored and for how long.

-You can view the hardware history from the Device Status tab, Device View , and the Device Inventory report.
+You can view the hardware history from the Device Status tab, Device View Device Inventory report., and the

 The Hardware Inventory Change Details report shows exactly which hardware changed and when.
-This report is launched from the Device Inventory report when you click History for Hardware Inventories (shown in the following figure).
+This report is launched from the Device Inventory report when you click History for Hardware Inventories

 The report displays all hardware entities, memories and file systems side by side with the additions, deletions and changes highlighted.
 Differences in used and free sizes are shown, but are ignored for change reporting.